hborawski/UCI-Workshop-Starter/README.md

 </div>
 ```

-The JSX is generally easier to view the structure of a component, as well as reduce the amount of boilerplate code needed to render.
+JSX allows us to structure code in a more uniform manner.
+It makes it easier to dissect the parts of a component and reduces the amount of boilerplate code needed to render.

 ### Props

-Props are a way to make your components dynamic.
+Props are a way to make components dynamic.
 Parent elements can pass any number of variables or primitives to child components.
 Let's take a look at making our `Main.jsx` say something different:

 ```jsx
 render() {